aws/karpenter-provider-aws/designs/statefulset-disruption.md

 **Cons:**

-- Requiring configuration is a poor customer experience.
-Troubleshooting this configuration is difficult.
+- Requiring configuration is a poor customer experience because many customers will not be aware of special requirements for EBS-backed workloads with Karpenter.
+Troubleshooting this configuration is difficult due to the two separate attachment delay issues.
 (Hence why issues are still being raised on Karpenter and EBS CSI Driver Projects)
+- Only fixes problem A, the 6+ minute delay.
 - Stateful workloads that tolerate Karpenter's `disrupting` taint, or any system-critical stateful daemonsets with a higher terminationGracePeriod than the EBS CSI Driver will still see migration delays.

 ## Problem B. Preventing Delayed Detachments

 Even if we solve the 6+ minute volume-in-use delay, AWS customers may suffer from a second type of delay due to behavior specific to EC2.

 If Karpenter calls EC2 TerminateInstance **before** EC2 DetachVolume calls finish, then the volumes won't be detached **until the old instance terminates**.
 This delay depends on the instance type.
-1 minute for `m5a.large`, up to 15 minutes for certain GPU/Windows instances (especially painful for ML/AI customers).
+1 minute for `m5a.large`, 10-15+ minutes for certain GPU/Metal/Windows instances like `m7i.metal-48xl` (making this especially painful for ML/AI or .Net customers).

 Operators will see `FailedAttachVolume` events with `Multi-Attach error` and then `AttachVolume.Attach failed` errors.

-### Solution B1: Wait for unmounts in Karpenter cloudProvider.Delete
+### Solution B1: Wait for detach in Karpenter cloudProvider.Delete

-Wait for volumes to unmount before terminating the instance.
+Wait for volumes to detach before terminating the instance.

-We can do this by waiting for all volumes of drain-able nodes to be marked as not be in use before terminating the node in c.cloudProvider.Delete (until a maximum of 20 seconds).
+We can do this by waiting for all volumes of drain-able nodes to be marked as not be in use nor attached before terminating the node in c.cloudProvider.Delete (until a maximum of 20 seconds).

+We can detect a volume is detached by ensuring that `volumeattachment` objects associated to relevant PVs are deleted

 This means that our sequence of events will match the ideal diagram from section [Ideal Graceful Shutdown for Stateful Workloads][#ideal-graceful-shutdown-for-stateful-workloads]